bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-06-28-newsletter.md

 - [BTCPay Server 1.10.3][] is the latest release for this self-hosted payment processing software.
-See their [blog post][btcpay 1.10] for a tour of the headline features in the 1.10 branch.
+See their [blog post][btcpay 1.10] for a tour of the headline features in the 1.10 branch. {% assign timestamp="1:16:08" %}

 ## Notable code and documentation changes